 The course syllabus plays a key role in communicating to the student a faculty member's expectation of the student as well as what the student can expect of their faculty.
 There are many different ways to organize and present course syllabi depending on the faculty, discipline, course level, etc. However, there are several common expectations for course syllabi at BGSU: a clear statement on course expectations, the schedule and methods of assessment, indicators of support for student success, and pedagogical efforts that engage students in the learning process.

-Examination copies of textbook can be ordered by your Department Secretary through the publisher.
+Examination copies of textbook can be ordered by your Department Administrative Assistant through the publisher.
 These are normally at no cost as long as the book has been adopted for a specific semester.

 Academic programs in the College of Health and Human Services provide students the knowledge and experience necessary to make a difference in enhancing people’s well-being and quality of life.
 Each of the programs meets or exceeds the standards set for the health and human services disciplines, including national accreditations for nursing, medical laboratory science, public health, social work and speech-language pathology.

 BGSU offers two types of academic progress reporting.
 The first type is the Early Alert initiative, which takes place after the first few weeks of the semester and helps keep your academics on track.
 The second type of reporting is your midterm grades, which help you assess where you stand halfway into the semester.